nanakwasi-0/my_simple_shell/README.md

 # Simple Shell Project in C

-This is a simple shell project implemented in C for the ALX Software Engineering program.
-The project provides a basic shell environment with various built-in functions and utilities.
+This is a simple shell project implemented in C. The project provides a basic shell environment with various built-in functions and utilities.
 The project is organized into multiple source code files, each containing specific functions and functionalities.

 ## Table of Contents